The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 Dome

 Having built a house in 1995 on two heavily forested acres, I erected a tower to catch a better view of the firmament rolling above.
 The concrete pier sprung from deep in the ground and isolated from the octogonal tower is some 18 feet in height.
 The observatory stands 22 feet and 12 in diameter.
-Four home made drives move the dome.
-The unfortunately narrow 29" dome slit is opened by chain driven top and bottom screws, powered by a car battery charger through contact points at the dome park position.
-Relative position and velocity are sensed by an optical encoder and absolute position by an AS8150 barcode reader with many barcode strips along the inner periphery of the dome.
-A pan/tilt infrared night vision camera (modified webcam) provides a view into the dome during remote operations.
-See time lapse videos here.
+Four drives move the dome.
+The 60" dome shutters are opened by chain driven screws powered by a 12V battery.
+Relative position/velocity are sensed by an optical encoder and absolute position by an AS8150 barcode reader.
+A pan/tilt infrared night vision camera provides a view into the dome during remote operations.
+A 500W air conditioner is software controlled with an X10 to keep the temperature difference inside vs outside less than 2 degrees in summer.
+Time lapse videos here.

 Telescope